jasongoodwin/recommended-reading/README.md

 ### Don't Use Actors for Concurrency
 https://www.chrisstucchio.com/blog/2013/actors_vs_futures.html

-While I don't 100% agree with this, I do believe this is a good rule of thumb
+I do believe this is a good rule of thumb, but see also Extra and Cameo pattern as I don't always agree.

 ### Extra and Cameo Pattern
 http://www.slideshare.net/shinolajla/effective-akka-scalaio